The Guanajuato tunnels are a series of wide channels that extended under the city and help divert traffic away from the city center.

 The tunnels are a unique sight of Guanajuato, with decorative entrances and charming open stretches, but it is unpleasant to walk through the longer sections due to traffic fumes.

-Padre Belauzarán street now runs for 3 km underground and follows the original course of the Guanajuato River.
-It is most important road of the city that used to divide the city in two.
+Padre Belauzarán Street now runs for 3 km underground and follows the original course of the Guanajuato River.
+It is the most important road in the city that used to divide the city in two.

 Some other streets of Guanajuato are either partially or fully underground, following the old drainage ditches and tunnels dug during colonial times.

-Originally they were used for flood control, but modern dams have controlled flooding and left them dry, so they have been turned into thoroughfares in a city with a little surface area.
+Originally they were used for flood control, but modern dams have controlled flooding and left them dry, so they have been turned into thoroughfares in the city with little surface area.